-Through the JV8 Central Grasslands Initiative, eight Joint Ventures - representing over 63 federal, state, provincial, non-profit, and industry conservation partners - are collaborating to stem grassland losses and the negative impacts to migratory birds.
-The Joint Ventures are working together across the breeding, migration, and wintering habitats used by migratory birds during their annual cycle in the U.S., Canada, and Mexico.
+Through the JV8 Central Grasslands Initiative, eight Joint Ventures - representing over 63 federal, state, provincial, non-profit, and industry conservation partners - are collaborating to stem grassland losses and the negative impacts to grassland birds.
+The Joint Ventures are working together across the breeding, migration, and wintering habitats used by grassland birds during their annual cycle in the U.S., Canada, and Mexico.

 To date, the Joint Ventures have completed a North American Great Plains Grassland Assessment to understand the extent of undisturbed native grasslands across the tri-national geography.
-The next step is to hire a Conservation Director to drive the creation and implementation of the JV8 strategy and coordinate conservation efforts to address causes of declining grassland bird populations across the eight Joint Ventures.
+In October 2020, they hired a Conservation Director to drive the creation and implementation of the JV8 strategy and coordinate conservation efforts to address causes of declining grassland bird populations across the eight Joint Ventures.